deep-security/amazon-inspector/README.md

 Use Deep Security to mitigate remotely exploitable findings made by Amazon Inspector via the command line or AWS Lambda.

-**[19-Apr-2016 @ 10:15 CDT]**
+**[ 26-Apr-2016 @ 22:20 EDT ]**

-Amazon Inspector was launched today at the AWS Summit in Chicago.
-We're finalizing the testing of the code base and will have an update available shortly.
-Please check back often.
+We're in the final stages of doc and code review after the Amazon Inspector launch last week in Chicago.
+Look for final stage #1 code shortly.

 ## Index